 Chemistry 184/284 is a two-credit course in the techniques and tools for effectively searching the literature of chemistry, biochemistry, chemical engineering and related fields.
 Students will be introduced to how information is organized in the chemical sciences, including data collections such as Reaxys and indexes to the literature such as SciFinder-n, as well as the different types of primary literature and other resources useful to the chemical researcher.

 Undergraduates should register in Chem 184; graduate students in Chem 284.
 The course is taught each Winter Quarter, and meets twice weekly from 2:00-3:15pm on Tuesdays nd Thursdays.
-This quarter, the course will be taught in-person in Room 1312 Library, unless otherwise noted.

 This is the definitive syllabus for the quarter, and may be updated or changed as necessity requires.
 Lecture quizzes are to be completed and turned in by the following lecture.
 Quizzes should be answered in GauchoSpace;

 Tuesday, January 4 - Lecture 1: Overview of the Organization of Information